frederic-perez/AmE-dictionary/dictionary.md

 __fandom__
 __fangs__ _n_
 __fannies__
-__fanny pack__
-__fanny pack__ A small pouch on a belt, for money and other valuables, worn round the waist or hips.
+__fanny pack__ :two: A small pouch on a belt, for money and other valuables, worn round the waist or hips.
 The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person's buttocks). :es: riñonera
 __far cry__
 __far-flung__ :two::shit:
 __farce__